Technology

 Try it yourself

-After processing, you can search across all your indexed videos instantly.
+After indexing, you can search across all your indexed videos instantly.
 Type a query, get timestamped results, click to jump to the exact moment.
 It is the experience text search has had for decades, finally applied to video.

 Join the waitlist to be among the first to try it.